lukemunsch/promo-sales-review/README.md

 ## Testing

-explain how it has been processed through a validator
+Code check has been processed on the Python Validator PEP8

+[screenshot of pep8 code validator]

 ### Python